General Retail Award Rates 2025/26: Pay Scales & Penalties

 Public holidays are based on the employee's work location, not head office.
 See public holidays by state and territory.

-6. Juniors – fast check
+6. juniors – fast check

 - Junior rates are age-based percentages